shayan-304/smarthire-ai/README.md

-# 🤖 SmartHire AI — AI-Powered Resume Analyzer
+#  SmartHire AI — AI-Powered Resume Analyzer

-> Upload your PDF/DOCX resume + paste a job description → get ATS score, skill gaps, strengths, and **Actions to be Taken** — powered by free Groq LLaMA 3.3 AI.
+SmartHire AI is a resume analysis tool built using Spring Boot and Groq LLaMA 3.3 models.
+The application compares a resume with a job description and provides an ATS-style evaluation with suggestions for improvement.

+Users can upload resumes in PDF or DOCX format and receive:

+ - ATS score

+ - Matching skills

+ - Missing skills

+- Resume strengths

+- Suggestions for improvement

+The project also stores previous analysis results using an H2 database.

 ![Java](https://img.shields.io/badge/Java-17-orange?style=flat-square)
 ![Spring Boot](https://img.shields.io/badge/Spring_Boot-3.2-brightgreen?style=flat-square)